lbryio/spec/index.md

 <dl>
   <dt>stream</dt>
-  <dd>Declares the availability, access method, and publisher of a stream of bytes (typically a file).</dd>
+  <dd>Declares the availability, access method, and publisher of a stream of bytes (an encoded file).</dd>
   <dt>channel</dt>
   <dd>Creates a pseudonym that can be declared as the publisher of a set of stream claims.</dd>
 </dl>